IPOW-JMS/project-horizon-public/README.md

 **A modular AI-native framework for exploring emerging private markets.**

-Project Horizon is an experimental platform designed to support open research and development around intelligent systems, market intelligence, and private company exploration.
-This public repo provides scaffolding and utilities to support extensions, integrations, and AI workflows—while protecting the proprietary core logic and product vision.
+Project Horizon is an experimental platform designed to support open research and development around intelligent systems, applied embeddings, and AI-native UI workflows.
+This public repo provides scaffolding and utilities to support extensions, integrations, and experimentation—while protecting the proprietary core logic and product vision.

 ---